Puffins & Coastal Light: Maine’s Bold Coast Photography Workshop

 Join my co-host Amy Ames Photography and me at the easternmost point of the U.S. for an unforgettable five-day Puffins and Coastal Light photography experience.

-This workshop offers the rare opportunity to photograph Atlantic puffins on Machias Seal Island, one of the few places in the country where you blinds right in the middle of the breeding colony.
-We’ve scheduled three separate boat trips to the island, offering multiple opportunities with these charismatic seabirds in flight, carrying fish in their beaks, and interacting up close.
+This workshop offers the rare opportunity to photograph Atlantic puffins on Machias Seal Island, one of the few places in the country where you photograph from blinds right in the middle of the nesting colony.
+We’ve scheduled three separate boat trips to the island, offering multiple opportunities with these charismatic seabirds.

-But the puffins aren’t the only star of this workshop.
+But the puffins aren’t the only star of this show.

 We also explore Maine’s Bold Coast—a rugged, wild, and still largely undiscovered stretch of shoreline where spruce-covered crags plunge straight into the sea.
-It’s one of my favorite places to photograph in the entire state.
-If you’re drawn to dramatic cliffs, star-filled skies, and fishing villages you’ll fall in love with the picturesque Bold Coast.
+This is one of my favorite areas of Maine to photograph and if you’re drawn to dramatic cliffs, star-filled skies, and fishing villages you’ll fall in love with the picturesque Bold Coast, also.

 (Authorized permittees of the National Park Service)